OSGeo/gdal/doc/source/drivers/raster/pdf.rst

 (with Poppler), which can be a slow operation.

 Note: some raster-only PDF files (such as some
-USGS GeoPDF files), that are regularly tiled are exposed as tiled dataset by the GDAL PDF driver, and can be rendered with any backends.
+USGS PDF files), that are regularly tiled are exposed as tiled dataset by the GDAL PDF driver, and can be rendered with any backends.

 Only a few of the possible Datums available in the OGC best practice